SEC is accused of mishandling a whistleblower tip about financial crisis-era misconduct

 Doe had appeared to be “very disjointed and had difficulty articulating credible and coherent information,” according to Muoio.
 As for the internal Deutsche Bank presentation, Doe apparently brought that and other documents in a “wet brown paper bag,” jumbled and disorganized, he said.

-Muoio apparently felt Doe’s flustered disposition was enough to disqualify him, but his declaration does not explain why he felt the specific documents Doe provided weren’t of any use to the SEC’s ongoing investigation.
-Assessing the value of the information he offered investigators is difficult this many years later.
-The SEC may still have decided that the tip didn’t justify an award.
+Muoio apparently felt Doe’s flustered disposition was enough to disqualify him.
+Of course, independently assessing the value of the information Doe offered investigators is difficult this many years later.
+Even if Muoio had forwarded Doe’s tip, SEC may still have decided that it didn’t justify an award.
+But Muoio’s declaration does not explain why he felt the specific documents Doe provided weren’t of any use to the SEC’s ongoing investigation at the time.

 Whistleblower beware?

 Doe’s experience serves as a warning to other executives who are thinking of putting their livelihood and professional reputation at stake by turning on their employer and disclosing evidence of financial misdeeds to regulators.

 The creation of the SEC’s award program has coincided with the rise of a cottage industry of whistleblower lawyers.
 One reason Doe may not have been taken seriously by Muoio and the CFIU was that he didn’t immediately hire a lawyer who could package his disclosures and ensure the SEC understood their value.
 Some of the most prominent whistleblower lawyers have deep contacts at the SEC and can keep tabs on an investigation as it progresses.

 Doe did eventually hire a lawyer, but not until 2012.
 That lawyer, David Kovel, made a series of submissions on his behalf in 2013, and succeeded in arranging a meeting with Amy Friedman, the SEC lawyer overseeing the Deutsche bank investigation.
 But by then it was too late.